The mystery of the Night Warrior and Elune’s role in Shadowlands

 I’m obsessed with the Night Warrior, and I have ever since Tyrande became that particular manifestation of Elune’s wrath in Battle for Azeroth, because it highlights how much we don’t know about Elune.
 Elune does not appear to be a Titan, but the Tear of Elune was one of the Pillars of Creation in Legion, and we traveled to a world named Elunaria to save Eonar during the Antorus raid.
 So what is Elune?

-Well, nothing that Wowhead has dug up tells us, but we do find out tidbits that only add to the mystery surrounding Elune.
+Nothing we’ve seen in the Shadowlands beta that Wowhead has helpfully cataloged tells us, but we do find out tidbits that only add to the mystery surrounding Elune.
 What is she?
 What does she want?
 What is her connection to Ardenweald itself?

 The tale of Thiernax the first Night Warrior and his husband Kadarin is a story of sacrifice and death, as Thiernax took on the power of the Night Warrior in order to save his world — that world doesn’t seem to be Azeroth, though there are some clear similarities — only to be destroyed by said power.
 Kadarin attempted to save Therinax by siphoning off some of the power of the Night Warrior since it was tearing Thiernax apart, and while he did manage to do so there was still too much for even two souls to share, and both were destroyed.